Inflatable Boarder is reader-supported and may earn a commission when you buy through links on our site. Learn more

 What Makes a Paddleboard Good for a Kid?

-Picking a paddleboard for a child has the same process and concerns for adults.
-You want to make sure to match the paddleboard size to the rider size and make sure that it has all of the features you want and need.
-Durability is also a key concern with kids iSUPs as they may be more likely to drag, drop, bump, or otherwise use their new iSUP in some rather inventive ways!
+Picking a paddle board for a child has the same process and concerns for adults.
+You want to match the paddle board size to the rider size and ensure that it has all of the features you want and need.
+Durability is also a key concern with kids’ iSUPs as they may be more likely to drag, drop, bump, or otherwise use their new iSUP in some rather inventive ways!
 Lastly, consider your child’s growth.
-Buying a board that just fits them now means it’s not likely to fit next year.
+Buying a board that barely fits them now means it’s not likely to fit next year.

 What Do I Need to Paddle With My Kids?

-Aside from your own regular paddleboarding gear, your kids will need their own set (SUP, Paddle, Fins, Leash) and their own, well-fitted PFD.
-PFDs should be worn by all paddlers, however many locations require people under a certain age must wear a PFD while paddling by law, so make sure to check.
+Aside from your own regular paddle boarding gear, your kids will need their own set (SUP, Paddle, Fins, Leash) and their own well-fitted life jacket/PFD.
+PFDs should be worn by all paddlers.
+However, many locations require people under a certain age to wear a PFD while paddling by law, so make sure to check.
+Only use certified flotation devices.
+Pool toys like water wings are not life-saving equipment, and certain styles can be dangerous to wear in the water.

 What Other Considerations Are There When Paddling With Kids?

-Especially for younger children, plan for short trips with lots of breaks.
-Bring plenty of water, snacks, and sunscreen as well.
-Make sure to check the weather forecast – including wind and tide (if applicable) – to make sure that conditions will be safe for kids on their own iSUPs.
+Plan short trips with lots of breaks, especially for younger children.
+Bring plenty of water, snacks, and sunscreen.
+Check the weather forecast — including wind and tides — to ensure that conditions will be safe for kids on their own iSUPs.

-Paddleboarding with your kids can be a wonderful and fulfilling activity for the whole family.
+Paddle boarding with your kids can be a wonderful and fulfilling activity for the whole family.
 You can also use this as a great opportunity to engage your kids in more than just splashing around!
-Have them help you pick a location, check the weather, pack up the equipment.
-Letting them lead you on a trip can be just as exciting (or more!) and help your kids build confidence and develop critical thinking and planning skills while having a great time paddling.
+Have them help you pick a location, check the weather, and pack the equipment.
+Looking for wildlife, learning about your environment, and even picking up litter can all be fun activities.
+Letting your kids lead you on a trip of their own can be just as exciting (or more!) and help them build confidence and develop critical thinking and planning skills while having a great time paddling.